Mikaela Turik: Personal life

 Turik was born and raised in Sydney, Australia.
 Her mother is Australian while her father is Canadian and Australian.
 She has one older brother, Jason.
-Turik is the grand daughter of Frank Turik, who captained the first B.C. ice hockey team, the Trail Smoke Eaters, to make it to the Memorial Cup.
+Turik is the granddaughter of Frank Turik, who captained the first B.C. ice hockey team, the Trail Smoke Eaters, to make it to the Memorial Cup.
 Turik won the Memorial Cup the year after, in the 1945 Memorial Cup, and was the championship's leading scorer, while playing for the Toronto St. Michael's Majors.

 Turik attended St. Luke's Grammar School, from pre-Kindergarten and in 2012 completed her Higher School Certificate, (HSC).

 Basketball

 Turik was the St. Luke's Girls Basketball Captain as well as her Sports House Captain.
 Turik has won the Basketball Excellence award at St. Luke's for 3 consecutive years and has represented St. Luke's at many sports including cricket, basketball, netball and athletics.
 In February 2012, Turik helped lead St. Luke's to their third consecutive Association of Independent Co-educational Schools Cup, (AICES).
 She has also represented the Manly Warringah Basketball Association from U12 – U18 teams, with the U18 team placing 4th in the 2011 Basketball NSW State Championships.
 She then played for the Manly Warringah Youth League, (U22) team, that plays in the Basketball NSW Waratah League.
 The Manly team finished the regular season in 3rd place, gaining entry to the State Final Four, whereupon they finished as the State runners-up.

 Post high school, Turik has committed to attending and playing basketball for the University of Victoria, (UVic), in Victoria, British Columbia, on an athletic scholarship.
 The Victoria Vikes Women's basketball team compete in the Canadian Interuniversity Sport championships, (CIS) and have won 9 national championships.
 The Vike's team is coached by Dani Sinclair, who brings a wealth of experience as a former player for both the McMaster Marauders and the UVic Vikes.